MindscapeHQ/raygun4node/README.md

 ##### Changing online/offline state

-The Raygun client allows you to set it's online state when your application is running.
+The Raygun client allows you to set its online state when your application is running.

 *To mark as offline*